Sexy Butternut Squash Dahl Recipe with Cashew

 Why this butternut squash dal recipe is a great choice for date night

 Nandita recommends serving this traditional Indian recipe as a modest but complexly flavored romantic dinner.
 But it also works well as the main course of a vegetarian dinner party.
-And the leftovers make a sensational and nutritious lunch the next day.
+The leftovers make a sensational and nutritious lunch the next day.

 Vegan Cashew and Butternut Squash Dahl